 can be a smart choice for rooms such as kitchens where spills are likely to occur.
 Many homeowners appreciate the stain and water resistant qualities of tile, making it a popular flooring choice.

 However, there are also some negative attributes associated with tile flooring that should be considered before you contact one of our flooring contractors in Grand Rapids, MI.

 This guide to tile flooring will help you determine if tile installation is the right choice for your home.
 Below, you will find some of the pros and cons of tile flooring so you can make the best interior design decision for your home.
-For more information, we recommend that you consult with an experienced tile flooring contractor.
+For more information, we recommend that you consult with one of our experienced tile flooring contractors.

 If you plan on selling your house in the near future, installing a new tile floor is a wise decision.
-Prospective homebuyers appreciate not having to worry about old faded carpeting when they’re looking for a new place to live.
-While upgrading your major kitchen appliances can be a flashy remodel, most homeowners can appreciate a recent tile floor remodel.
+Prospective homebuyers appreciate not having to worry about old, faded carpeting when they’re looking for a new place to live.
+While upgrading your major kitchen appliances can be a flashy remodel, most homeowners can appreciate new tile flooring.